KuligKamil/code-conf-essions/mongodb/pages/connect-to-database.md

+---
+layout: two-cols
+---

-# Connect to your mongo database.
+# Connect to Database

 1. In the left settings bar, go to **Network Access** and check if your IP address has been added successfully.
 You should see a green dot in the status column.
 If your IP address is not added, you will not be able to connect to the database from your device.
 ![image](./assets/8-Atlas.png)